creme332/myjobviz/README.md

 ```js
 SERVICE_ACCOUNT_KEY = b'a_lot_of_chars'
 ```
-> Notice how the value starts with `b'`.
+> Notice how the value starts with `b'` and ends with `'`.
 Obey this format.

 Create a Github Secret `SERVICE_ACCOUNT_KEY` with value given by `encoded_service_key`.

-Initialise documents in Firestore by running the following function in `main.py` :
+Initialise your Firestore database by running the following function in `main.py` :
 ```python
 rebaseStatsCollection()
 ```